-In Search of Safe Ground looks at the legacy of explosive remnants of war almost a half-century after the secretive US bombing campaign began in Eastern Cambodia.
+In Search of Safe Ground, by Gemima Harvey and John Rodsted, looks at the legacy of explosive remnants of war almost half a century after the secretive US bombing campaign began in Eastern Cambodia.

 This project was about gaining insight into the situation from the perspectives of survivors, service providers and other stakeholders.
 More than 3,400 kilometres were travelled in the field research phase, to six eastern provinces of Cambodia, where along with photojournalist John Rodsted, I interviewed and photographed people in places such as: villages, demining headquarters and field stations, at shops beside roads, areas where houses were getting built, fields were being cleared of explosive remnants, where workers were resting in plantations, at police stations, hospitals and a school.

 Stopping to speak with people you soon learn that impacts of indiscriminate legacy weapons, east of the Mekong, are wide-reaching and that most people you ask about whether they have encountered these old bombs will have a story to share.
 Their brother losing an eye when a cluster bomb blew up in the fire.
 A woman in their village being injured while taking out the trash.
 A bomblet poking out of a rice paddy or a round shiny object that a neighbour buried in the bush.